gcampbell-msft/smart-garage-door-opener/README.md

 - D0 -> Relay -> Garage Door Opener terminals
 - Reed Switch Sensor -> Capacitor (In parallel) -> D1

+Power is provided through the USB connection on the NodeMCU.

 ## Journey and roadblocks

 TODO: Maybe sublink to a .md file in the docs folder.